michaelspatrick/wp-holidays/README.md

 # wp-holidays
-Wordpress plugin to create holiday posts automatically
+Wordpress plugin to create holiday posts automatically.
+This is still in development and not finished.